NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

  * Reset file from staging index
 * Steps:
  * Change into `$HOME/training`
- * Remove the previously added `README.md` file from the staging index with `git reset --soft README.md`
+ * Remove the previously added `README.md` file from the staging index with `git reset README.md`
  * Verify it with `git status` and explain what happened.
  * Re-add the `README.md` and examine again with `git status`.